What is the Difference Between Oracle WebLogic Standard and Enterprise Edition?

 What is Oracle WebLogic Standard Edition?

-Oracle WebLogic Standard Edition (SE) is a foundational application server offering from Oracle.
+Oracle WebLogic Standard Edition (SE) is a foundational application server offered by Oracle.
 It’s designed to provide a robust platform for developers and businesses to deploy and manage applications.

 It’s ideal for small to medium-sized businesses or applications that don’t require advanced enterprise features.